 The facility indicated, in their response to the PAQ, that ED 72, in Section XIV, C, 1, (p.
 11), requires employees to report knowledge regarding an incident of sexual abuse to supervisors, investigators, and designated officials.
-The Warden identified, in an interview, that all employees are required, by policy, to report all knowledge regarding an incident of sexual abuse to supervisors, including those allegations made by a third party.
+The Warden identified, in an interview, that all employees are required, by policy, to report all knowledge regarding an incident of sexual abuse to supervisors, including those allegations made by a third party and those that are made anonymously.